+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Nakamise shopping market is a shopping path/market that leads you from the main road to Sensoji temple.
 Here you will find everything from tourist items and food to traditional folk costumes.

-Very cozy to walk around and look, but have passed about time considering the amount of people who visit the temple and the market every day.
+Very cozy to walk around and look at, but have passed about time considering the amount of people who visit the temple and the market every day.

 Asakusa don quijote entrance